amiroff/NextBook/content/guide/2-html-basics.md

+---
+title: HTML Basics
+---

 # 2.0 HTML Basics

 **Welcome to Web Dev (continued):**

-HTML is the foundation of the web.
-Check out [this quick video](https://www.youtube.com/watch?v=88QJumITbQA) to get a high level overview of the most important topics.
-(5 min)
+HTML is the foundation of the web. <mark>**Watch**</mark> [this quick video](https://www.youtube.com/watch?v=88QJumITbQA) to get a high level overview of the most important topics.

-Let's use Codepen to try out writing some basic HTML!&#x20;
+Let's use Codepen to try out writing some basic HTML!

 Open a new [Codepen instance](https://codepen.io/pen) and follow along with parts of the following, [absolute beginners introduction to HTML](https://www.youtube.com/watch?v=ONin3xInlGw) (50min)